Sou-Daroh/daroh-terminal/README.md

 - Type any command and press Enter to execute
 - Use `help` to see all available commands
 - Try `fastfetch` for a quick overview
-- Use `launch globe` to open the 3D globe viewer
+- Use `globe` to open the 3D globe viewer
 - Type `exit` to return from the globe viewer to the terminal

 ## 📱 Responsive Design